ChangWynn/CV/README.md

 - Created a technique to rapidly calculate a Baccarat's 225 to 1 payout during employment at the Empire Casino.

 ### Programming
-- Possess a deep interest in understanding how a programming language works behind the scenes, contributing to a good understanding of complex concepts and building confidence in coding skills.
+- Possess a deep interest in understanding how a programming language works behind the scenes, contributing to a good understanding of complex concepts and building confidence in coding abilities.
-- Developed strong logical thinking abilities through completing numerous challenges on Codewars and Coderbyte.
+- Developed strong logical thinking through completing numerous challenges on Codewars and Coderbyte.
 - Currently hold a 4kyu rank with over 800 honor on Codewars and I have completed 70+ challenges on Coderbyte.

 <!-- #### Self-Motivation